friends-of-presta/security-advisories/_posts/2023-04-27-posstaticblocks.md

 +WHERE m.`id_module` = ' . (int) $id_module);
 ```

-Be warn that there is other sensitives SQL calls inside this module accessible to administrators.
-Since there is thousand of injection SQL accessible to administrators on the Prestashop's ecosystem, these vulnerabilities are ignored until author provide a patch.
+Be warned that there is other sensitives SQL calls inside this module accessible to administrators.
+Since there is thousands of injection SQL accessible to administrators on the Prestashop's ecosystem, these vulnerabilities are ignored to avoid mind collapse.

 ## Other recommandations